Crossbelt Sorters: Everything You Need to Know

 Crossbelt sorters are especially well-suited for handling cartons, polybags, totes, and individual units which weigh between 10 and 30 kilograms.
 Because the carrying surface is flat, the crossbelt is not typically well-suited for handling inventory that might roll, such as balls or cylinders.

 Note: Crossbelt sorters are often discussed alongside tilt-tray sorters due to certain similarities that they share.
 It is important to recognize, however, that these are different technologies, each better suited for different needs.
-While both sorters might meet your needs, the crossbelt sorter is often a bit gentler compared to the tilt-tray, and can have a slightly higher throughput.
-Additionally, because you can pre-position your inventory on the crossbelt in a way that isn’t possible on the tilt-tray, you have a bit more control to achieve the optimum divert.
+The crossbelt sorter is often a bit gentler compared to the tilt-tray, and can have a slightly higher throughput.
+Additionally, because you can pre-position your inventory on the crossbelt in a way that isn’t possible on the tilt-tray, you have more control to achieve the optimum divert.

 Need expert advice?
 Book a free consultation with one of our systems integrators today!